Standard Oil

 Standard Oil Company was a corporate trust in the petroleum industry that existed from 1882 to 1911.
-The origins of the trust lay in the operations of the Standard Oil Company (Ohio), which had been founded in 1870 by John D. Rockefeller.
-The trust was born on January 2, 1882, when a group of 41 investors signed the Standard Oil Trust Agreement, which pooled their securities of 40 companies into a single holding agency managed by nine trustees.
+The origins of the trust lay in the operations of the Standard Oil Company (Ohio), which was founded in 1870 by John D. Rockefeller.
+The trust was born on January 2, 1882, when a group of 41 investors signed the Standard Oil Trust Agreement which pooled their securities of 40 companies into a single holding agency managed by nine trustees.
 The original trust was valued at $70 million.
-On March 21, 1892, the Standard Oil Trust was dissolved by order of the Supreme Court of Ohio and its holdings were reorganized into 20 independent companies that formed an unofficial union referred to as "Standard Oil Interests."
-In 1899, the Standard Oil Company of New Jersey acquired the shares of the other 19 companies and became the holding company for the trust.
+On March 21, 1892, the Standard Oil Trust was dissolved by order of the Supreme Court of Ohio, and its holdings were reorganized into 20 independent companies that formed an unofficial union referred to as "Standard Oil Interests."
+In 1899, the Standard Oil Company of New Jersey (Jersey Standard) acquired the shares of the other 19 companies and became the holding company for the trust.

 Jersey Standard operated a near monopoly in the American oil industry from 1899 until 1911 and was the largest corporation in the United States.
 In 1911, the landmark Supreme Court case Standard Oil Co. of New Jersey v.
 United States found Jersey Standard guilty of anticompetitive practices and ordered it to break up its holdings.
-The charge against Jersey came about in part as a consequence of the reporting of Ida Tarbell, who wrote The History of the Standard Oil Company.
-The net value of companies severed from Jersey Standard in 1911 was $375 million, which constituted 57 per cent of Jersey's value.
-After the dissolution, Jersey Standard became the United States' second largest corporation after United States Steel.
+The charge came about in part as a consequence of the reporting of Ida Tarbell, who wrote The History of the Standard Oil Company.
+The net value of companies severed from Jersey Standard in 1911 was $375 million, which constituted 57% of Jersey Standard's value.
+After dissolution, Jersey Standard became the United States' second largest corporation after United States Steel.

 Jersey Standard, which was renamed Exxon in 1973 and ExxonMobil in 1999, remains one of the largest public oil companies in the world.
-Many of the companies that disassociated from Jersey Standard in 1911 remained powerful businesses through the twentieth century, and have since merged into other oil and gas companies; two of the largest include Chevron Corporation, the continuation of the Standard Oil Company of California, and BP, which while founded separately from Standard's lineage later acquired Standard Oil of Ohio and Standard Oil of Indiana (which later was known as Amoco).
+Many of the companies that disassociated from Jersey Standard in 1911 remained powerful businesses through the 20th century and have since merged into other oil and gas companies; two of the largest include Chevron Corporation, the continuation of the Standard Oil Company of California, and BP, which while founded separately from Standard's lineage later acquired Standard Oil of Ohio and Standard Oil of Indiana (later was known as Amoco).